niranj555/ADBI_Capstone/README.md

-# ADBI_Capstone
+# Vehicle Routing Problem solved using Actor Critic method in a custom Open AI Gym environment.

-The following is the repo to solve a variation of Capacitative Vehicle Routing problem in a school cus routing scenario.
+The following is the repo to solve a variation of Capacitative Vehicle Routing problem in a school bus routing scenario.

 To run the given Graph Routing Open AI Gym environment for the Vehicle Routing Problem, please follow the below steps.